Come in For a Screening at Either Location in San Antonio

 Suspicious growths, lesions, and moles may be discovered during a skin cancer screening.
 These may not be cancerous, but it is best to take a closer look at them.
 In this situation, a biopsy will be performed.

 When a biopsy is conducted, our dermatologist will remove a small layer of skin or clip off the lesion/growth.
 The layer or skin/growth/lesion is sent to a lab where it is examined under a microscope.
 This close examination of the skin/growth/lesion helps identify if cancer is present.
+If you are concerned about a mole, you should always contact your doctor.
+You can remove a mole to reduce risk of developing cancer in the future.

 How Often Should a Skin Cancer Screening be Conducted?